List of Winnie-the-Pooh characters: Eeyore

-In the Disney cartoons, Eeyore is slow-talking and more cautious than some of the other animals, and is often reluctant to go along with their actions, but usually does not bother trying to oppose anyone because he believes it to be futile to try.
+In the Disney cartoons, Eeyore is slow-talking and more cautious than some of the other animals and is often reluctant to go along with their actions, but usually does not bother trying to oppose anyone.
+Generally, Eeyore is more positive and happier in the Disney versions compared to the books.
 His catchphrase is "Thanks for noticing" as indicated to himself.
-He has been voiced by Ralph Wright (1966–1983), Thurl Ravenscroft (Disneyland Records), Ron Feinberg (1981), Ron Gans (1983–1986), Peter Cullen (1988–present), Bud Luckey (2011 film), and in the Christopher Robin film, he was voiced by Brad Garrett.
+Eeyore's house often falls apart or gets knocked down in the Disney works.